STATEMENT OF COMPLIANCE WITH THE QCA CORPORATE GOVERNANCE CODE

 The board is responsible for reviewing and approving overall Company strategy, approving financial budgets and for tax and dividend policy.
 Monthly results and variances from plans and forecasts are reviewed by the board.

-The Company currently has three directors:
+The Company currently has four directors:

 John Taylor (Non-Executive Chairman);